 - Getting a more robust nomination from the province you want to live in

 Completing these steps will earn you more points, which will make it more likely that you get an invitation to apply.
-And if you’re a very desirable candidate, then chances are that Canadian immigration authorities are going to be more motivated in processing your application.
+And if you’re a very desirable candidate, then chances are that the processing time for your pr application will be expedited.
+After all, the Canadian immigration authorities would be considerably more motivated to process the application of a highly desirable candidate.

 Make sure your identification documents are in date

 Identification documents are a really important part of the PPR process.
 Canadian officials need to be able to verify that you are who you say you are and they use identification documents to do that.

 So if your identification documents are old, expired, or due to expire within the next 6 months, you should probably renew them before applying to this immigration program.
 Doing so will make it much less likely that you encounter any delays related to government officials not being able to verify your identity.